 If you’ve tried practicing mindfulness before and felt like it didn’t “work,” that doesn’t mean it’s not for you.
 Instead, it’s possible that you were expecting to see results too quickly.
 Mindfulness is a practice that has its effect over time–often over weeks, months, and years.

-5. Control is Not the Goal
+5. Understand That Control is Not the Goal

 Throughout your efforts to practice mindfulness, try to be gentle with yourself at all times.
 You won’t get anywhere with the process if you don’t.
 Pay particular attention to frustration that may arise if your attention isn’t doing what you’d like.
 Remember, your job is to gently refocus your attention to your breath and senses, not to admonish yourself for the distraction.

-7. You are Not Your Thoughts
+7. Don’t Take Your Thoughts Personally

-Remember that the present moment is reality; it’s good to have a healthy relationship with that reality.
+The present moment is reality; it’s good to have a healthy relationship with that reality.
 Mindfulness practice helps us take this important step.
 Practice accepting whatever you’re seeing, hearing, and feeling.

 9. It’s All Temporary